cockroachdb/docs/v21.1/datadog.md

 ---
 title: Monitor CockroachDB with Datadog
-summary: The CockroachDB integration with Datadog enables collection and alerting on CockroachDB metrics.
+summary: The CockroachDB integration with Datadog enables data visualization and alerting on CockroachDB metrics.
 toc: true
 ---

 [Datadog](https://www.datadoghq.com/) is a monitoring and security platform for cloud applications.
-The CockroachDB integration with Datadog enables collection and alerting on many [CockroachDB metrics](https://docs.datadoghq.com/integrations/cockroachdb/?tab=host#data-collected) using the Datadog platform.
+The CockroachDB integration with Datadog enables data collection and alerting on [CockroachDB metrics](https://docs.datadoghq.com/integrations/cockroachdb/?tab=host#data-collected) using the Datadog platform.

-In this tutorial, you will enable the CockroachDB integration in Datadog, configure logging and alerting, and test the visualization dashboards.
+In this tutorial, you will enable the CockroachDB integration in Datadog, configure logging and alerting, and visualize data.

 For more information about the integration, see the [Datadog blog post](https://www.datadoghq.com/blog/monitor-cockroachdb-performance-metrics-with-datadog/).

 {{site.data.alerts.callout_success}}
 For more information about using Datadog, see the [Datadog documentation](https://docs.datadoghq.com/).

-If you run into problems with this integration, please contact the [Datadog support team](https://docs.datadoghq.com/help/).
+If you run into problems with this integration, please file an issue on the [Datadog Agent issue tracker](https://github.com/DataDog/datadog-agent).
 {{site.data.alerts.end}}

 ## Prerequisites